Introduction

 There are several ways to prevent icing on power transmission lines.
 One method involves placing heaters along the length of your wires and insulating them with plastic wrap or tape.
 Another way is to use an insulated cover for each wire if you feel this would help prevent ice buildup on your line(s).

-Ice formation on transmission lines constitutes a dangerous hazard that could lead to a severe blackout.
+Transmission line ice formation constitutes a dangerous hazard that could lead to a severe blackout.

 Studies have established that the volume of ice formed is directly proportional to the square of the span length.